 The first installment of the Darkstalkers series, Darkstalkers: The Night Warriors features a cast of characters that resemble a variety of fantasy horror archetypes (from succubus Morrigan Aensland to warewolf Jon Talbain).
 The story is that the series' main protagonist, the vampire Demitri Maximoff, is holding a tournament on Earth to see which of the creatures of the night (the "darkstalkers") is worthy to rule the Demon World.

-Darkstalkers: The Night Warriors later received a port to the PlayStation on March 28, 1996 (which was later digitally re-released for the PlayStation 3 and PlayStation Portable, both by PlayStation Network, on November 29, 2011).
+Darkstalkers: The Night Warriors later received a port to the PlayStation on March 28, 1996 (as Capcom's first PS1 release, which was later digitally re-released for the PlayStation 3 and PlayStation Portable, both by PlayStation Network, on November 29, 2011).
 It was also included in the Japan-exclusive PlayStation 2 compilation Vampire: Darkstalkers Collection, released on May 19, 2005.

 There are many refinements from Street Fighter II 's gameplay.
 These include air blocking, crouch walking, and chain combos.

 The game featured a special meter that could be filled to perform a powerful attack.
 If the player manages to fill the special meter all the way, the player gains access to more powerful special moves that would reset the special meter.
 Once filled however, the meter will begin decreasing down to zero only giving the player a limited amount of time to actually use any special moves that required the meter.

 Air blocking was a new feature for fighting games at the time, it allowed characters to jump without fear of being countered.
 This allowed the attacking player to put more pressure on less aggressive opposition.